aslr/Smiley/README.md

 git checkout tutorial-1

-To see the videos that inspired this project, please check Art of Code's tutorials here:
+To see the videos that inspired this project, please check Martijn's tutorials here:

 # Tutorial 1
 https://www.youtube.com/watch?v=u5HAYVHsasc